An inclusive community committed to creating a more just, free and prosperous world...

 The Office of the Provost and Executive Vice President is fully engaged in supporting and fueling initiatives to these ends.

-Dr. S. David Wu became Provost and Executive Vice President of George Mason University on July 1, 2014.
+Dr. Mark R. Ginsberg became Interim Provost and Executive Vice President of George Mason University on April 15, 2020.

 The Student Experience Redesign is a university-wide collaborative project aimed at scaling our systems and infrastructure to provide students better and more personalized guidance to curricular and co-curricular opportunities.